human resources

 Subscribe

-Though this may seem trivial, choosing a spot in your home that is designated for working from home is an important step you can take to set yourself up for success.
-Consider using a spare bedroom that you’ve turned into a home office, a desk located in the corner of the living room, or even the dining room table.
-However, you should try to stay away from working in your bed or on the couch, as these areas are associated with relaxation in your brain, which could negatively impact your productivity.
+Consider using a spare bedroom that you’ve turned into a home office, a desk located in the corner of the living room, or space on the dining room table.
+Best practice is to stay away from working in your bed or on the couch, as these areas are associated with relaxation in your brain and could negatively impact your productivity.

 Make sure your workspace functions efficiently for you and your work style.
 Treat your at-home work area as you would an office cubicle.
 Make your workspace a place where you can focus and do your best work.

 Telecommuting introduces another set of potential cyber security risks.
-Make sure you speak with your manager about cyber security and strategies you can use for mitigating the risk of a cyber-attack while you are working from your home.
+Make sure you speak with your manager about cyber security and strategies you can use for mitigating the risk of a cyber-attack while working from your home.

 The way you dress has been proven to affect you psychologically.
-This means that although it may sound like a great idea to work from home in your pajamas, in reality, it isn’t.
-While you do not need to dress up in business formal attire if you are working from home, you should take the time to shower, brush your teeth and get ready for the day.
-Aim to dress in casual—not sloppy—attire.
+Although it may sound like a great idea to work from home in your pajamas, you may have a difficult time focusing.

 One big challenge of telecommuting is accountability.
-Without co-workers or managers nearby, it’s easy to become distracted and fall behind on work.
+Without co-workers or managers nearby, it is easy to become distracted and fall behind on work.
 Remember that working from home is a privilege, and that it will become apparent if you are not putting in the same effort into your work at home as you did in the office.

 • What are you accomplishing in the office versus out of the office?